succinctlabs/op-succinct/book/fault_proofs/challenger.md

 Key components:
 - `ChallengerConfig`: Handles environment-based configuration
+- `sync_state`: Keeps the in-memory cache in sync with on-chain state, marking games for challenge, resolution, or bond claims
-- `handle_game_challenging`: Main function for challenging invalid games that:
+- `handle_game_challenging`: Submits challenge transactions for games flagged by the sync step and supports malicious testing
-  - Scans for challengeable games
-  - Determines game validity
-  - Executes challenge transactions
-- `handle_game_resolution`: Main function for resolving games that:
-  - Checks if resolution is enabled
-  - Manages resolution of challenged games
-  - Handles resolution confirmations
+- `handle_game_resolution`: Resolves flagged games once they are eligible based on deadlines, parent outcomes and whether it is own game
+- `handle_bond_claiming`: Claims challenger credit from finalized games and trims settled entries from the cache
-- `run`: Main loop that:
+- `run`: Main loop that orchestrates state syncing, challenging, resolution, and bond claiming at the configured interval while isolating task failures
-  - Runs at configurable intervals
-  - Handles both challenging and resolution
-  - Provides error isolation between tasks

 ## Error Handling